eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatesignatureResponseCompound.md

 ### NewEzsigntemplatesignatureResponseCompound

-`func NewEzsigntemplatesignatureResponseCompound(pkiEzsigntemplatesignatureID int32, fkiEzsigntemplatedocumentID int32, fkiEzsigntemplatesignerID int32, iEzsigntemplatedocumentpagePagenumber int32, iEzsigntemplatesignatureX int32, iEzsigntemplatesignatureY int32, iEzsigntemplatesignatureStep int32, eEzsigntemplatesignatureType FieldEEzsigntemplatesignatureType, ) *EzsigntemplatesignatureResponseCompound`
+`func NewEzsigntemplatesignatureResponseCompound(pkiEzsigntemplatesignatureID int32, fkiEzsigntemplatedocumentID int32, fkiEzsigntemplatesignerID int32, iEzsigntemplatedocumentpagePagenumber int32, iEzsigntemplatesignatureStep int32, eEzsigntemplatesignatureType FieldEEzsigntemplatesignatureType, ) *EzsigntemplatesignatureResponseCompound`

 NewEzsigntemplatesignatureResponseCompound instantiates a new EzsigntemplatesignatureResponseCompound object This constructor will assign default values to properties that have it defined,